by Emilija Todorovic MD FRCPC

 When examined under the microscope, the tumour is seen growing downwards from the surface mucosa, which is why they are called inverted.
 The tumour is made up of a combination of squamous cells and mucin-producing mucocytes.
 Specialized immune cells called neutrophils are also seen.

-Exophytic Schneiderian papillomas occur more often in people less than 50 years of age and are twice as common in men than women.
-The tumour almost always starts on the medial wall of the nasal cavity near the septum.
+Exophytic Schneiderian papillomas tend to occur more often in people less than 50 years of age and are twice as common in men than women.
+It almost always starts on the medial wall of the nasal cavity near the septum.

 When examined under the microscope the tumour is seen growing outwards from the surface of the mucosa in long finger-like projections of tissue.
 Pathologists call these finger-like projections a papillary pattern of growth.
 The tumour is made up of a combination of squamous cells and mucin-producing mucocytes.
 Specialized immune cells called neutrophils are also seen.

 The diagnosis of Schneiderian papilloma is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The tumour is then removed completely in a procedure called a resection.
-Your pathologist will carefully examine the entire tumour to look for a pre-cancerous disease called squamous carcinoma in situ or a type of cancer called squamous cell carcinoma.
+Your pathologist will carefully examine the entire tumour to look for a pre-cancerous change called dysplasia or a type of cancer called squamous cell carcinoma.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any tumour cells will be left behind after the tumour is removed.